P-Mamba: Marrying Perona Malik Diffusion with Mamba for Efficient Pediatric Echocardiographic Left Ventricular

 \section{Introduction}

-Congenital heart diseases (CHD) pose significant health risks, necessitating precise diagnostic tools like the Echocardiogram for early detection and treatment in children.
-Accurate segmentation of cardiac structures in pediatric echocardiographic images is crucial, particularly for calculating the Left Ventricular Ejection Fraction (LVEF), a vital metric for assessing systolic function using the biplane Simpson's method \cite{ref_vanderlinde2011}.
-However, challenges remain due to the background noise interference in echocardiography, leading to some inaccuracies in the shape-aware segmentation of the left ventricle.
-Also, segmentation efficiency is another concern.
-Thus, the need for precision and efficiency in this essential diagnostic procedure should be emphasized \cite{ref_xu2020}.
+\IEEEPARstart{C}{ongenital} heart diseases (CHD) pose significant health risks, necessitating precise diagnostic tools like the Echocardiogram for early detection and treatment in children \cite{ref_vanderlinde2011}.
+Among these indices, the Left Ventricular Ejection Fraction (LVEF) is the most commonly used and vital metric for assessing systolic function \cite{b3}.
+The LVEF is predominantly calculated using the biplane Simpson’s standard protocol method in clinical settings\cite{b4}.
+This technique involves the manual delineation of the left ventricular endocardium by physicians in specific frames of the apical two-chamber (A2C) and apical four-chamber (A4C) echocardiographic views, a process essential for the identification of the end-systolic volume (LVESV) and end-diastolic volume (LVEDV).

-Recent studies show that artificial intelligence (AI) has improved the accuracy of assessing left ventricular (LV) function in adult echocardiography.
-However, applying these technologies to pediatric echocardiography is challenging due to the variability in anatomical abnormalities, heart rate, size, and patient cooperation, which affect image quality \cite{ref_power2017}.
-Despite these obstacles, AI has made strides in pediatric cardiology.
-Innovative algorithms like the Dual Attention Enhancement Feature Fusion Network \cite{ref_guo2021}, the Attention-Guided Dual-Path Network (AIDAN) \cite{ref_hu2020}, alongside the Multi-Scale Wavelet Network (MS-Net) that employs wavelet transforms for noise reduction \cite{ref_zhao2021}.
+Machine learning and artificial intelligence have significantly improved the dependability and precision of evaluating left ventricular (LV) function using echocardiography in adults, as shown by multiple research projects.
+However, machine learning is more difficult in youngsters due to diverse anatomical anomalies, heart rate, stature, and cooperative capacity.
+Various factors influence the spatial and temporal resolutions, eventually influencing echocardiographic imaging quality\cite{b5}.
+As a result, there is concern about how well machine learning models built on adult datasets can be applied in pediatric echocardiography owing to the more significant variabilities.

+State Space Models (SSMs) have recently extracted broad interest from researchers.
+As the first proposed basic model built by SSMs, Mamba \cite{mamba} has achieved superior performance compared to transformers in long-range dependency modeling, even with linear complexity.
+Vision Mamba \cite{visionmamba} was later proposed to apply Mamba to the vision domain and achieves superb efficiency-accuracy balance compared with DeiT.
+U-Mamba \cite{umamba} was the first Mamba-based medical image segmentation method and boasted its efficient design.
+Based on the above works, we try to apply the Mamba structure to our model to guarantee model efficiency.